Lili (1953 film): Love of Seven Dolls

 In both book and movie, Mouche/Lili is tempted by a superficial attraction to a handsome man—an acrobat named Balotte in the book, the magician Marc in the movie—but returns to the puppeteer.
 In the movie, Marc's relation with Lili is exploitative.
 In the book, however, Peyrot is the exploitative and abusive one, and the relationship with BalottMouche "passed in that moment over the last threshold from child to womanhood" and knew "the catalyst that could save him.
 It was herself."
 She tells Peyrot "Michel...I love you.
 I will never leave you."
-Peyrot does not respond, but he weeps; Mouche holds his "transfigured" head and, according to Gallico, "knew that they were the tears of a man...who, emerging from the long nightmare, would be made forever whole by love."
+Peyrot does not respond, but he weeps; Mouche holds his "transfigured" head and knows "they were the tears of a man...who, emerging from the long nightmare, would be made forever whole by love."
 If this is a happy ending, it is not the simple happy ending of the movie.

-Reviewing the book on its publication, Andrea Parke says that Gallico creates "magic...when he writes the sequences with Mouche and the puppets."
+Reviewing the book on its publication, Andrea Parke says Gallico creates "magic...when he writes the sequences with Mouche and the puppets."
 But "when he writes the love story of Mouche as the ill-treated plaything of the puppet master, the story loses its magic.
 The mawkish realism of the passages has an aura of bathos that is not only unreal but unmoving."